germangar/whook/README.md

 ### KNOWN BUGS ###
 - BingX contracSize and precision seem to be either wrong or work in a different scale than the rest of exchanges.
 The USDT to contracts conversion is returning wrong values.
 BingX support is uncomplete and I don't think I'll complete it.
 But I won't remove it either since most of it is implemented.
 - Things will most likely go south if you have a position with a leverage and you order the same position with a different leverage.
 Some exchanges may take the leverage change as you trying to change the leverage of the current position but not changing the amount of contracts.
+The order will go through, but the resulting position will depend on the exchange.
 I'll try to handle it but it's not a big priority for me.

 ### TO DO LIST ###
 - Add limit orders